-This reports the MAIB’s investigation of a fire on a vehicle deck of a United Kingdom registered ro-ro cargo ferry while on passage from Frederica to Copenhagen, Denmark.
+On 4 December 2013 a United Kingdom registered ro-ro cargo ferry sustained a fire on a vehicle deck while on passage from Frederica to Copenhagen, Denmark.
 The fire was caused by an electrical defect on a used vehicle’s engine starting system.
 Following initial fire-fighting by the crew, the vessel diverted to the Swedish port of Helsingborg, where assistance was provided by the local fire and rescue service in finally extinguishing the fire.